Business Expansion Tips

 Be in tune with what is going on in your industry and market.
-In-home building, we watch sales and permit activity, inventory levels, price increases/decreases, size and type of homes that are selling in individual markets, in-migration levels, local business environment, etc. We have expanded our business when these and other factors indicate the timing is good.
+In home building, we watch sales and permit activity, inventory levels, price increases/decreases, the size and type of homes that are selling in individual markets, migration levels, local business environment, etc. We have expanded our business when these and other factors indicate the timing is good.
 Do more buyers want readily available homes?
 We do a mix of build-to-suit and for-sale model homes, for example, and are always evaluating the right combination and where to expand our efforts.

 -Rod Cullum, Cullum Homes

 You Know There Will Be Demand